Acute and Chronic Pain (Part 2)

 Infections

 Infections need to be assessed for damage and spread.
 Pain medication helps but does not cure the problem.
 First aid should also be attempted by cleaning wounds, applying antiseptic and providing a dressing.
 The dressing prevents further infection and absorbs discharge.
 Ankle sprains should be rested initially (self-help for sprains).
-Ice is useful to pull down inflammation.
+Ice is helpful to pull down inflammation.
 NSAID medication works well here.
-Use a stick or crutch if available to reduce putting excess weight through your foot.
+Use a stick or crutch, if available, to reduce putting excess weight through your foot.

 Joint pain

 Ibuprofen for joint pain in the form of gout can work well but may need other medication.
 This is an acute problem.
-Constant pain and reoccurrence may require a medication that prevents the joint from having repetitive flare-ups.
-In the case of other joint pain, rest, ice and elevation together with avoiding any excessive activity will minimise pain and help healing.
-A swollen joint that does not reduce within 48 hours, causing increased disability and resisting pain medication needs further advice.
+Constant pain and reoccurrence may require medication that prevents the joint from having repetitive flare-ups.
+In the case of other joint pain, rest, ice, elevation, and avoiding excessive activity will minimise pain and help heal.
+A swollen joint that does not reduce within 48 hours, causing increased disability and resisting pain medication, needs further advice.

 Chronic pain

-Chronic pain perhaps is far more common than we think and affects us all.
-This is more so as we age.
+Chronic pain is perhaps far more common than we think and affects us all, especially as we age.
 Chronic pain lasts and is continuous.
 The body becomes resilient in coping, but the nature of chronic pain can be disabling.
 The problem between acute and chronic pain is that the acute form might settle.
-Chronic pain on the other hand may come and go.
+Chronic pain, on the other hand, may come and go.
 Old injuries that have left damage can flare up with overexercising.

 Arthritis may flare up from day to day, season to season.
-Inflammation can become sub-acute fitting in between acute and chronic.
+Inflammation can become sub-acute, fitting between acute and chronic.
 The picture can become confusing.
-Pain clinics in the UK are inundated with chronic pain referrals and can barely manage, I have included a link to a help site that deals with the worst type of pain – called Burning Nights.
+Pain clinics in the UK are inundated with chronic pain referrals and can barely manage them.
+I have included a link to a help site that deals with the worst type of pain—called Burning Nights.
 The cost of chronic pain to the nation is staggering.

 Approximately 8 million adults in the UK report chronic pain that is moderate to severely disabling[1].
 Back pain alone accounts for 40% of sickness absence in the NHS[2] and overall it costs £10 billion for the UK economy[3].
 The UK has some of the best pain services in the world and the multidisciplinary British Pain Society is at the forefront of informing the public and professionals of what is available.
 7 March 2018